simbo1905/zkmongomaps/readme.md

 Hamid Fadishei with [ZK MVVM Design Pattern and Server-Side Paging](http://fadishei.wordpress.com/2012/03/22/zk-mvvm-design-pattern-and-server-side-paging/)

-See Z60-Gmaps-Bind.zul in the sourcecode for MVVM ZK GMaps showcasing the test module of [zkgmapsz](https://code.google.com/p/zkgmapsz/)
+See Z60-Gmaps-Bind.zul in the sourcecode for ZK GMaps MVVM API showcasing the test module of [zkgmapsz](https://code.google.com/p/zkgmapsz/)

 End.